 - Wearing the mask during the flight.

-- Wearing a mask is recommended (from the age of 11 years old);
+Wearing a mask (from the age of 11 years old) is :

 - Respecting prevention measures at all times and in all places;

-- In case of a change of itinerary, please update the “itinerary” part of your file on the Etis.pf website;
+- In case of a change of itinerary, travelers should update the “itinerary” part of their file on the Etis.pf website;

-- In addition to the test provided before your departure, a self-test provided by the country, will have to be carried out on the fourth day after your arrival in French Polynesia.
-An envelope will be given to you upon your arrival at the airport.
-This test consists in an oral and nasal swab, to be self-performed at the date indicated on the envelope containing a self-test kit with instructions and an information note.
+- In addition to the test required prior to departure, a self-test provided by French Polynesia, will need to be carried out on the fourth day after arrival in the destination.
+An envelope will be given to each traveler upon their arrival at the airport.
+This test consists of an oral and nasal swab, to be self-performed at the date indicated on the envelope containing a self-test kit with instructions and an information note.

-- Self-diagnosis of visitors: in case of doubt on your state of health (fever and/or flu symptoms), contact the reception of your accommodations and/or call directly to (+689) 40 455 000.
-If you feel any sign of distress, dial “15” (emergency services);
+- Self-diagnosis of visitors: in case of doubt on the traveler’s state of health (fever and/or flu symptoms), they are required to contact the reception of their accommodations and/or call directly to (+689) 40 455 000.
+If they feel any sign of distress, they should dial “15” (emergency services);

 When will it be safe to travel again?

-French Polynesia borders will be re-opening to international tourism from all countries, starting on July 15th, 2020.
+French Polynesia borders re-opened to international tourism from all countries, starting on July 15th, 2020.

-- Four Seasons Bora Bora plans to re-open on July 15th, 2020.
+- Four Seasons Bora Bora re-opened on July 15th, 2020.
 Here is a message from the Four Seasons resort Bora Bora general manager Diego Stembert.

-- InterContinental Thalasso & Le Moana Bora Bora plans to re-open from July 15th, 2020.
+- InterContinental Thalasso & Le Moana Bora Bora re-opened July 15th, 2020.

 - Sofitel Private Island plans to re-open July 15th,2020.